Petros89/Concurrent-Programming/part1/README.md

 # Concurrent Programming Using POSIX Threads

 ## Description
--This directory includes the Part 1 of the producer-modifier-consumer problem using POSIX threads and counting semaphores.
+- This directory includes the Part 1 of the producer-modifier-consumer problem using POSIX threads and counting semaphores.
 In agreement with the description of the Assign 3 - Part 1 we create 3 Pthreads (producer, modifier & consumer).
 The producer handles producing items - in this exercise a circular buffer stream with timestamps and their